MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 ```

 ### -DriverPackageId

-Specifies an array of IDs of driver packages.
+Specify an array of driver package IDs to validate.
+For example, `"XYZ00017"`.

 ```yaml
 Type: String[]